 Communications Center is also compatible with a variety of additional contact center tools and supports numerous system integrations.
 Instead of having to toggle back and forth between different screens and applications, agents proactively receive relevant and useful data on callers via ScreenPop.
 Communications Center’s extensible tabs for CRM and other resources reduce app hopping and enable efficient call handling, transfer and conferencing through optimized UI.

-The university currently uses Salesforce and links it to their PeopleSoft Student Information System (de-facto CRM), but would ultimately like to transition to TouchPoint Agent, CTI Integration, ScreenPop and Salesforce telephony interface.
+The university uses Salesforce as its CRM and links it to their PeopleSoft Student Information System.
+They are currently using the Enghouse TouchPoint Agent with CTI integration and ScreenPop, and are actively working to transition to the Salesforce telephony interface.
 Agents would log all interactions as tickets in Salesforce, using their previous contact center provider as the call-routing system.
 They are familiar with having their telephony interaction appearing in the Salesforce sidebar and were wanting to replicate that same kind of functionality (i.e. ScreenPop).
 The Solution Center IVR prompts students for their student ID number and then does a screen-pop to the match the student’s contact record in Salesforce once the call is delivered to an agent.

 ROI AND BENEFITS